yChenPerimeter/DEIM/RUN_MOTHER_DATA.md

 1. **Out of Memory**: Reduce batch size in the config file
 2. **Dataset not found**: Ensure you ran the YOLO to COCO conversion
 3. **Low accuracy**: Try training for more epochs or using a larger model
+4. **Config parameter issues**: Note that DEIM uses `epoches` (with typo) instead of `epochs` in config files.
+This is consistent throughout the codebase
+5. **Training doesn't start**: Make sure the dataset paths in the config files point to existing directories with valid COCO format annotations

 ## Dataset Classes